Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Systematic errors on capture rates from phase-space modeling of DM in the Galaxy

-In Fig.~\ref{fig:cap_ns} we show the geometric capture rate in a typical NS computed assuming the SHM and both the isotropic and anisotropic Eddington inversion speed DFs.
+In Fig.~\ref{fig:cap_ns} we show the geometric capture rate in a typical NS computed assuming MB distributions with $v_0 = v_{\odot} = 220\ \rm km\, s^{-1}$ (\ie~the SHM), $v_0 = v_{\rm c}(r)$, and $v_{0} = \sqrt{2/3} \sigma_{v}^{\rm J}(r)$, as well as both the isotropic and anisotropic Eddington inversion speed DFs.
+The absolute values of the capture rates shown in Fig.~\ref{fig:cap_ns} should not be taken at face value since they do not account for GR corrections, but we provide them for the sake of definiteness and reproducibility, and they still allow us to illustrate the variation of the capture rate depending on the phase-space model.
+In the following, when discussing actual limits, we consider ratios between different phase-space models, for which GR factors cancel out.
 We only show the results for $m_{\chi} = 100\, \mathrm{GeV}$ since, in the mass range relevant for this work ($10\, \mathrm{GeV} \lesssim m_{\chi} \lesssim 10^5\, \mathrm{GeV})$, $C_{\mathrm{NS}}^{\mathrm{geo}}$ scales linearly with $1/m_{\chi}$.
-The relative behavior between the capture rate obtained with the SHM and with Eddington-like speed DFs is analogous to the solar-like case studied in the last section.
+The relative behavior between the capture rate obtained with the MB models and with Eddington-like speed DFs is analogous to the solar-like case studied in the last section.
 The reason why the impact of the Eddington inversions PSDF on the capture rate is typically smaller for NS than for what solar-like stars (see Fig.~\ref{fig:capture_rate_profile_sun_like}), is that in a NS the maximum velocity for capture is much larger than the typical velocities of DM particles in the Galactic halo as discussed above.
-Because of this, the integral in Eq.~\eqref{eq:cap_geo} spans the entire velocity range available, smoothing out any region-specific differences between speed DFs.
+Because of this, the integral in Eq.~\eqref{eq:cap_geo} spans the entire velocity range available, mitigating any region-specific differences between speed DFs.
 This is valid for all relevant values of $m_{\chi}$ due to the compact nature of NS.

+Following the reasoning presented in ref.~\cite{Garani2019}, upper limits on the DM-neutron cross section can be obtained for a NS located at a given galactocentric radius.
+The NS capture rate in the non-geometrical limit, \ie~for $\sigma_{\chi,\mathrm{n}} < \sigma_{\mathrm{crit}}$, can be obtained by rescaling $C_{\mathrm{NS}}^{\mathrm{geo}}$, which is a valid approach since in the mass range of interest, $1-10^5 \ \mathrm{GeV}$, the capture rate scales linearly with $\sigma_{\chi,\mathrm{n}}$.
+More specifically, this translates to Ratios of limits computed for different PSDF models, but for the same physical conditions in the NS, are then given by the corresponding ratios of the geometric capture rates.
+So here we consider ratios of the limits for the SHM to limits for the other PSDF models considered in this work: